Arc-Computer/arc-memory/arc-memory-pr-bot/src/llm/PR-BOT-INTEGRATION-PLAN.md

 import { PRInsights } from './pr-context-processor';

 export class CommentFormatter {
+  /**
+   * Format the insights as Markdown for a GitHub comment
+   * @param insights The PR insights to format
+   * @param prTitle The PR title (optional)
+   * @returns The formatted comment as Markdown
+   */
-  formatComment(insights: PRInsights): string {
+  formatComment(insights: PRInsights, prTitle?: string): string {
+    // Format the header
+    // Format the three sections (design decisions, impact analysis, test verification)
+    // Return the formatted comment
+  }

+  /**
+   * Format a code diff
+   * @param diff The diff to format
+   * @returns The formatted diff
+   */
+  formatCodeDiff(diff: string): string {
-    // Format the insights as a GitHub comment
+    // Format the code diff as a collapsible section
   }
 }
 ```